mad-ady/mqttNanny/README.md

 # mqttNanny
-Provide time-based access to a linux desktop system for kids, cutting access when time runs out, keeping an eye on foreground programs
+Provide time-based access to a linux/windows desktop system for kids, cutting access when time runs out, keeping an eye on foreground programs

 The code is a Python 3 script that runs as a daemon.
 It has two operation modes - local and remote.
 It starts in local mode when it can't connect to a MQTT broker.
 In this mode it loads its limits from a file and is less flexible.
 When running in remote mode it gets the allowance for the current user from a MQTT broker and allows the parent to control (and follow what the user is doing) dynamically.
 Basically, remote mode offers all the features, while local mode is a fallback in case of connectivity issues.
 The main program loop runs every minute and gathers (and reports) information:
 * what is the active TTY?
-* what user is logged in using X11 in the current TTY?
+* what user is logged in using X11/Windows in the current TTY?
 * is the screensaver running?
 * what is the active application title?

 For the currently logged in user a counter is decremented every minute while the screensaver is not running.
-There are some notifications sent to the user (via notify-send and audible) when there's 10/5/1 minutes left.
-When time runs out, the screensaver is enabled and the user account is disabled (makes password login fail).
+There are some notifications sent to the user (via notify-send/Windows notifications and audible) when there's 10/5/1 minutes left.
+When time runs out, the screensaver is enabled (or user disconnected) and the user account is disabled (makes password login fail).
 Should the screensaver fail to enable 5 times in a row, the system is shutdown instead.
 Once allowance is greater than zero, the daemon restores the password of that account.

 MQTT gives you the ability to see the collected data, to change the allowance for each user and also to request screenshots of the user's desktop session.

 You may need to integrate it with MQTT and HomeAssistant (for best results).
-The full integration is out of scope of this readme.
+The full integration is out of scope of this readme, but some details are at the end.

-# Installation and configuration
+# Linux: Installation and configuration
 You can download and install the code from my github page:
 ```
 $ sudo apt-get install git